ShirsenduP/GeneticComplexityInTheOpgg/Figure S7/README.txt

-K_sigma
+J_r

-Looking at the effect of the loner's payoff on cooperation levels
+Looking at the effect of the OPGG multiplier on cooperation levels.